nitinkumar98/AI-Assistant/README.md

 # AI-Assistant
 This is the simple ai assistant made using python module.
+You can run this project into your system by installing the module used in the program.